Editors Reads

 Final Verdict

-Ottolenghi Simple is the book that converts people to Ottolenghi’s cooking and makes Middle Eastern flavours accessible to everyday cooking.
+Ottolenghi Simple is the book that converts people to Ottolenghi’s cooking and makes bold Middle Eastern flavours achievable on a Tuesday night.
+The photography actually shows you what each dish should look like, the flavour-to-effort ratio is among the best in any modern cookbook, and once the hero ingredients are in your pantry, dozens of its recipes become weeknight staples.
 It deserves its place on every interested home cook’s shelf.

 Our rating: 4.7/5 — The most accessible Ottolenghi cookbook and one of the most dependable.
 Start here if you haven’t cooked his food before.